New York renters insurance

 If you live in New York, you know that summers are scorching, winters are icy, and seasonal storms are the norm.
 And while crime in New York has decreased, theft is still more common than the national average.
-So when it comes to your renters insurance coverage, you’ll want to make sure you’re protected against risks that might damage your apartment or stuff:
+So when it comes to what your renters insurance covers, you’ll want to make sure you’re protected against risks that might damage your apartment or stuff:

 Loss of Use

 If your place becomes uninhabitable due to covered damages, your ‘loss of use’ coverage may help pay for a temporary place to stay and basic living expenses such as food, laundry, parking, etc.

 ‘Personal property’ covers your stuff both inside and outside your home for theft, fire, vandalism, etc. So if your couch is ruined due to that burst pipe, or your laptop is swiped at a coffee shop, renters insurance has your back.

 If your neighbor slips and falls in your apartment, you could be liable.
 If someone is injured on your property, or anyone on your policy causes damage to someone else’s property or stuff, your insurance company should have you covered.

 If your neighbor needs to go to the hospital because of that slip and fall, your medical payments will kick in.
 Renters insurance covers you if your guests get injured at your place, or people you may have accidentally hurt outside of your home as well.

 How much is renters insurance in New York?